lasuzuki/dtn-gcp/BPconfig_file.md

 `ltpclo` is the name of the daemon used to implement the outduct.

+## Start the bundle engine including all daemons for the inducts and outducts
 ````
 s
 ````

-This command starts the bundle engine including all daemons for the inducts and outducts.

-That means that the entire configuration file host1.bprc looks like this:
+## Final configuration file - `host1.bprc`

 ````
 ## begin bpadmin